Zelmoghazy/Mastering_Embedded_Systems/Unit_3_Embedded_C/README.md

     * The on-chip SRAM, used for the data memory, has 256 KB, and its memory address begins at `0x20000000`.
     * The external RAM allows the processor to expand the data memory capacity.

+*  The interrupt vector table is relocatable.
+	*  While the interrupt vector table is located at the memory address `0x00000004`, this low memory address can be physically re-mapped to different regions, such as on-chip flash memory, on-chip RAM memory, or on-chip ROM memory.
+	*   This allows the processor to boot from various memory regions.

 * On many STM32 families, the boot address in the internal flash is `0x0800_0000`.
   *  This address is remapped to address `0x0000_0000` by boot mode mechanism.